hotosm/tasking-manager/README.md

  - `sqlalchemy.url`: Postgres URL to use for database connection
  - `default_comment_prefix`: Default prefix to use for changeset comments, defaults to `#hotosm-project`
+ - `check_expiration_interval`: The interval at which the database should be checked for expired tasks, in seconds.
+Defaults to `5` seconds.

 ### Populate the database